 To remain compliant with government regulations, parking lots must include a certain amount of handicap-accessible spaces with the proper signage and placement.
 The dimensions must also follow particular specifications separate from the standard measurements.

 To account for wheelchairs and other equipment, handicap parking spaces will typically need to be a minimum of 14 feet wide.
 Depending on the accommodation of handicap-accessible vans, the length of a space might also need to be increased.
+Learn more about the dimensions of ADA-regulated handicap parking spaces.

 Properly painting handicap-accessible spaces also requires including the right symbols.
 Explore our full selection of handicap stencils by clicking below.